 The gut-brain axis is the two-way communication between your gut and brain2.
-It is how your brain “knows” that you are hungry, how your belly “tells” your brain that it is full, and how your body “knows” to relax and digest the food once you’ve eaten.
+It is how your brain “knows” that you are hungry, how your stomach “tells” your brain that it is full, and how your body “knows” to relax and digest the food once you’ve eaten.

 But, the gut-brain axis goes beyond digestion.
-This two-way street between the gut and the brain is also why you may get butterflies in your belly when you’re nervous, why you feel like your belly is in knots before an important presentation, and even, for some people, why you may feel the need to poop when frightened1.
+This two-way street between the gut and the brain is also why you may get butterflies in your stomach when you’re nervous, why you feel like your stomach is in knots before an important presentation, and even, for some people, why you may feel the need to poop when frightened1.
 The thoughts and feelings processed in your brain can also impact the activity of your gut1, 2.

 What Does the Gut-Brain Axis Do?